anton-shikov/Rice_proteomics/README.md

   * `all_annots.tsv` - the table with COG (cluster of orthologous genes) codes for proteins grouped according to plant organs.

 - The `TF_predictions` directory includes the results of TF binding sites (TFBS) predictions in the upstream sequences of genes encoding identified proteins in the reference rice genomes and the closest homologs in the reference <i>Arabidopsis thaliana</i> reference genome.
-  * `Rice/Shoot` and `/Rice/Root` directories contain putative TF binding sites found with the PlantPAN server.
+  * `Rice/Shoot` and `/Rice/Root` directories contain putative TF binding sites found using the PlantPAN server.
 The tables are named according to the accession numbers of the identified proteins;
   * Tables in the `Rice/Coords` directory represent the coordinate-wise number of sites and genes within a certain TF family for all and significantly different proteins only denoted with `_all.tsv` and `signif.tsv` postfixes, respectively;
   * `Rice/numbers_signif.tsv` and `numbers_all.tsv` - summaries of the number of sites and genes for a certain TF family with genes grouped according to the condition in which the respective protein spots were of the highest optical density;
   * `AT/All` - predicted number of TFBS for <i>A. thaliana</i> genes encoding homologs of identified rice proteins using the AthaMap resource;